Olical/Mappa/README.md

         url: 'url'
     });

-All that is left to do is normalise the results and display it.
+All there is left to do is normalise the results and display it.

     var norm = Mappa.normalise({
         newsFeed: newsFeed,